 - Learn your legal rights as an injured maritime worker

 Longshore and harbor workers like shipbreakers, shipbuilders, and ship repairers are included under the LHWCA.
-The law also includes extensions to cover workers contracted by the U.S. but working in other countries, for civilians working with the U.S. military, and employees of private businesses operating on the outer continental shelf of the U.S.
+The law also provides extensions to cover workers contracted by the U.S. but working in other countries, civilians working with the U.S. military, and employees of private businesses operating on the outer continental shelf of the U.S.

-Who is Not Covered by the LHWCA?
+Who Is Not Covered by the LHWCA?

 The LHWCA does not cover all maritime workers.
 For example, those qualifying as seamen under the Jones Act cannot be covered by the LHWCA.
 Other types of maritime workers excluded under the LHWCA include: